 Looking after dogs

-Whether you have a helper such as a guide dog, a working dog or just a companion, it's important to make sure your pup is getting the care and attention he needs.
+If you’re welcoming a dog into your home, it's important to make sure your pup is getting the care and attention they need.

 If you choose to get a dog, then the right daily care is also key to making sure your pet's needs are met.
 Another thing that might be worth considering is pet insurance, while early costs such as vaccinations and neutering will also need to be covered.